 And know what?

 It wasn’t that bad.
-The needle is the world’s thinnest thing.
+The needle is the world’s shortest and thinnest thing.

 I had no idea it would be that thin, but the thought made me really happy because it means you can feel it less.
 In fact, I barely felt it piece my skin.
-Afterwards, there was a sting (which she compared to a bee sting and I believe that was spot on) that lasted for about 15 minutes… but that was it.
+Afterwards, there was a sting (which she compared to a bee sting and I believe that was spot on) that lasted for about fifteen minutes . . . but that was it.
 Medicine done and over.

 I felt really happy moving forward.
-We had talked about the eight different injection sites (arms, hip, abdomen, thighs) and planned exactly when I needed to do this.
+We had talked about the seven different injection sites (arms, hip, abdomen, thighs) and planned exactly when I needed to do this.
 I felt prepared.

 Since then, it has gone somewhat downhill.